spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/modify-cluster-profiles.md

   :::caution

-  We do not recommend updating cluster profiles that have been used to deploy clusters.
-Instead, we recommend creating a new profile version and pushing out the changes to the running clusters.
-You can create multiple versions of a cluster profile with different pack configurations.
-For information on versioning profiles, review [Version a Cluster Profile](version-cluster-profile.md) guide.
+  If you want to update cluster profiles that have been used to deploy clusters, we recommend creating a new profile version and pushing out the changes to the running clusters.
+To learn how to version profiles, review [Version a Cluster Profile](version-cluster-profile.md) guide.

   :::